 - Signal the beginning of the class clearly and consistently.
-To limit disruptions, you need to set the proper quiet atmosphere before you begin your class.
+To limit disruptions, you need to set the proper quiet atmosphere before you begin.
 In a clear, loud voice, say “Good morning!” or “We’re going to start now!” and use the same cue throughout the term to gain students’ attention.
 Do not start lecturing while students are talking.

 - Communicate your ground rules for the course on the first day.
 Discuss your expectations for the students in the first lecture.
 Tell them your policies on classroom disruptions such as talking in class or arriving late.
 Provide a brief rationale for your rules, focusing more on students showing respect for other students.